ksco/cc/README.md

 cc compiles C programs into GNU assembly, currently only tested under macOS 10.15.3 and clang 11.0.

-The complication consists of the following stages:
+The compilation consists of the following stages:
 - Scanner
 - Recursive descendent parser
 - Codegen